Glades Garden Park is a beautifully-curated garden in Surrey with exotic flowers and heritage trees. It’s open to the public only on specific days.

 On the second Sunday in May each year the park is usually open for a special Mother’s Day celebration.
 There is live music, and snacks and beverages are available for purchase from the on-site coffee shop.

-The 2020 Mother’s Day event was cancelled due to health concerns regarding COVID-19.
-In 2021 the event returned but with limited capacity.
-In 2022 the Mother’s Day celebrations take place on both May 7th and 8th from 10 am until 4 pm.
-This year, tickets must be purchased online in advance for set timeslots.
-General admission costs $7.
+In 2023, the Mother’s Day celebrations take place on both May 13th and 14th from 10:00 am until 4:00 pm.
+Tickets must be purchased online in advance for set timeslots.
+General admission costs $7.50.
 Children under 12 years old enter for free but still need a ticket.

 To find out more about the event click Mother’s Day at Glades Garden.

 The garden hosts the City of Surrey’s Sounds of Summer Concert Series once a year in either July or August.
 The event is a series of free concerts which take place in a different park once per week in the summer.
 Admission to each of the events is usually by donation.

 Because of the COVID-19 pandemic, the concerts were not able to take place in either 2020 or 2021.
 The concerts are scheduled to take place in the early summer of 2023, although exact details are still to be confirmed.
 They generally run from 6:30 pm to 8:00 pm.